 - Nine or 10 foot ceilings

-- Water closets, although by 1900 these were falling out of disfavor for a toilet combined with the rest of the bathroom.
+- Water closets, although by 1900 these were falling out of disfavor for a toilet located in the rest of the bathroom

 - Laundry rooms

 Comparing and Contrasting with 21st Century Homes

 The floor plans are simultaneously modern and old fashioned when compared to homes being built today.